Men's Curl Club

 Rake

-A styling method where you use your fingers like a comb to spread product through hair.
+A technique where you use your fingers like a comb to spread product through hair.

 Praying hands

-A styling method where you smooth product over sections of hair between your palms instead of raking through it.
+A technique where you smooth product over sections of hair between your palms instead of raking through it.

 Hair type and structure